Explore Meander Valley

 The falls are breathtaking as they cascade 130 metres over the escarpment and drop into a pool fringed with ancient Celery top and King billy pines.

-Look out for the ruby red kiss of flowering Tasmanian waratah in spring and early summer
+Look out for the ruby red kiss of flowering Tasmanian waratah in spring and early summer.

 tulampanga / ALUM CLIFFS

-A gentle 40 min return walk leads to a lookout over a spectacular gorge.
+A gentle 40 min return walk to a lookout over a spectacular gorge where you can see the Mersey River wend its way through steep, forested ravines.

 We love the Aboriginal cultural info and artwork along the track.